prathyusha-git/705/README.md

 Design :
-To use project 4 and its code make sure it is good
+Project 4 is done and good.....

+Next to do:
 Separate the tasks and the function to finish

 Additionally add something more to the project